Ayurvedic Treatment for Rheumatoid Arthritis

 What is Rheumatoid Arthritis?

-Rheumatoid arthritis is an inflammatory disease of the joints which is very commonly seen in young and middle-aged adults.
+Rheumatoid arthritis is an inflammatory disease of the joints that is very commonly seen in young and middle-aged adults.
 Rheumatoid arthritis can affect any joints in the body.

 It is believed that around 3% of the population is suffering from rheumatoid arthritis.